emsec/ChameleonMini/Doc/DESFireSupportReadme.md

 * Professor [Josephine Yu](http://people.math.gatech.edu/~jyu67/) and the
   [School of Mathematics](https://math.gatech.edu) at the Georgia Institute of Technology for allowing me to work on this as a secondary project as a Ph.D. candidate over the Summer and Fall of 2020.
+* More work to improve and add compatibility with the PM3 devices over the Spring of 2022 was supported by Georgia Tech to work as a RA through the university COVID-19 relief funding.
 * The [KAOS manufacturers](https://shop.kasper.it) for providing support in the form of discounted Chameleon RevG devices to support my active development on the project.